 You must also make sure to manage your taxes on your investments.
 It may be best to work with a financial advisor or other financial professional who can advise you on the most tax-efficient ways to manage your portfolio and minimize losses.

 The best way to achieve investment goals is by diversifying your portfolio.
 Make sure to invest in a mix of different types of investments and an assortment within those types as well.
 By diversifying your portfolio, you help mitigate risk and maximize the possibility of growth by keeping your investments balanced.

 Investing Tips for Beginners

-- Don’t forget about taxes.
-It’s easy to focus on the gains you’ll make after selling stocks, but remember you’ll also be paying taxes.
+- It’s easy to focus on the gains you’ll make after selling stocks, but remember that you’ll also have to pay taxes.
 SmartAsset’s capital gains tax calculator can project the total capital gains taxes you’ll pay when you sell an investment.
-When you’re building your portfolio, consider ways to make it as tax efficient as possible.
+When building your portfolio, consider ways to make it as tax efficient as possible.

 Photo credit: ©iStock.com/utah778, ©iStock.com/gorodenkoff, ©iStock.com/cat-scape